kiraistakenlol/epunch/README.md

 - The website is developed with a mobile-first approach.

 **Frontend**
-- All backend calls are in a single `apiClient` file.
+- Supabase client used directly in front-end for real-time subscriptions
 - All API calls use the `/api/v1` prefix, configured globally.

 **Backend**